edwardtanguay/merncrud051-frontend/README.md

 ### create database

-- in your MongoDB Atlas cluster, create a MongoDB database with the name of your project, e.g. `et-mern-crud-site`
+- in your MongoDB Atlas cluster, create a MongoDB database with the name of your project, e.g. `merncrudmulti`
 - create a collection in it called `books`
-- import the file `dev/books.json` into the collection `books` (e.g. with MongoDB Compass)
+- with MongoDB Compass, import the file `dev/books.json` into the collection `books`
+- create a collection in it called `users`
+- with MongoDB Compass, import the file `dev/users.json` into the collection `users`

 ### create .env file for backend